pehringer/finches/README.md

 $ finches -i path/to/myData.csv -p 2000 -g 8000 -o path/for/myOutput.go
 ```
 - **-g** / **--generations**
-  + Number of generation to evolve.
+  + Number of generations to evolve.
 - **-i** / **--input**
   + Filepath to the input-output examples.
 - **-o** / **--output**